 A brain injury can quickly turn critical if the brain has started to swell or bleed internally.
 Without anywhere for the blood or pressure to go, the person may find themselves in a life-threatening situation.
 This is why it is so vital to see a doctor after a potential brain injury, just in case the damage is so severe that emergency medical intervention is required.

 When Someone was Responsible for Your Brain Injury

 Brain injuries can happen while someone was at work, driving in their car, or were simply at the wrong place at the wrong time when someone acted carelessly.
 Perhaps the person was struck in the head due to the ceiling collapsing at a construction site, or a driver was plowed into by another driver who was drunk.
 If a brain injury happens in a situation where someone else played a part in it unfolding, then legal assistance may be needed.

 How Turning to an Georgia Brain and Spinal Cord Injury Attorney Can Help

-It can help to hire an attorney at Andrew R. Lynch, P.C. about how to file a civil lawsuit against the party at-fault for the incident which led to the brain injury.
+It can help to hire an attorney at The Lynch Law Group about how to file a civil lawsuit against the party at-fault for the incident which led to the brain injury.
 Depending on what happened exactly, you may be able to receive substantial financial compensation.
 Many people may turn to an Georgia brain and spinal cord injury attorney for guidance when seeking restitution for brain injury diagnostics, treatments and future care.